veasey/bible-reader-app/NOTES.md

   - [ ] When clicking Book or Chapter in result, take to top of that result list.

 - [ ] Search Toggle.
 Instead of phrases, AI Prompt to ask for relevant verses.

+- [ ] Styling
+   - [x] have One Main Menu, with another "bar" for bible navigation beneath
+   - [ ] Add dropdown animation . transition
+   - [x] have results underneath all that.
+   - [ ] mobile styling
+   - [x] further colour and style

 ## ideas